4paradigm/OpenMLDB/docs/en/performance_sensitive_mode.md

 ## Concept

 OpenMLDB supports execution under different levels of performance sensitivity.
-When `performance_sensitive` mode is enabled, complex SQL queries can not be executed without index-optimization.
+When `performance_sensitive` mode is enabled, complex SQL queries cannot be executed without index-optimization.
 When `performance_sensitive` mode is disabled, most SQL queries can be executed with no restrictions.

 For instance: